jaanga/jaanga.github.io/cookbook-html/templates/website-via-github-api2/readme.md

 ## To Do

+* Project Sites
 	* 2016-08-16 ~ Setup ladybug as a project?
+* Updates
+	* 2016-10-03 ~ Fix style and more issues
+* Contents section
 	* Show the code
-* Add pop-ups?
 	* View file details from SHA
 	* Build files object
 	* Tracks files sizes
 	* Tracks SHA
-	* Tracks is a dir - so can display http://www.fileformat.info/info/unicode/char/1f4c1/browsertest.htm - 📁

 ## Issues